dimitri/pgcopydb/docs/ref/pgcopydb_list.rst

 ::

   pgcopydb list
-    tables   List all the source tables to copy data from indexes  List all the indexes to create again after copying the data
+    tables     List all the source tables to copy data from sequences  List all the source sequences to copy data from indexes    List all the indexes to create again after copying the data

 .. _pgcopydb_list_tables: